 Responsible Travel is a term referring to the behavior and style of individual travelers.
 The behaviors align with making a positive impact to the destination rather than negative ones.

 They are the result of a worldwide effort to develop a common language about sustainability in tourism.
-They are categorized in four pillars: Sustainable management; Socioeconomic impacts; Cultural impacts; Environmental impacts.
+They are categorized in four pillars: (A) Sustainable management; (B) Socioeconomic impacts; (C) Cultural impacts; (D) Environmental impacts.

 These standards were built on decades of prior work from industry experts around the globe.
 During the process of development, they were widely consulted in both developed and developing countries.
 They reflect our goal in attaining a global consensus on sustainable tourism.

 The process of developing the Criteria was designed to adhere to the standards-setting code of the ISEAL Alliance.
 The ISEAL Alliance is the international body providing guidance for the management of sustainability standards in all sectors.
 That code is informed by relevant ISO standards.